hashicorp/design-system/website/docs/components/table/partials/code/how-to-use.md

 **Important**

-For clarity, there are a couple of important points to notice here:
+For clarity, there are a couple of important points to note here:
 - provide a `@columns` argument (see [Component API](#component-api) for details about its shape)
 - use the `.data` key to access the `@model` record content (it’s yielded as `data`) !!!